-Cindy Gregory will begin her 13th season at the University of Delaware as head coach Bonnie Kenny’s top assistant during the 2014 season.
+Cindy Gregory began her 15th season at the University of Delaware as head coach Bonnie Kenny’s top assistant during the 2016 season.

 Gregory, who was promoted to the position of associate head coach on December, 2004, also served as an assistant under Kenny during her entire tenure at the University of Massachusetts from 1995-2001.

-During her 12 seasons in Newark, Gregory has helped Delaware post a record of 220-154 (.588) and advance to the Colonial Athletic Association Tournament nine times.
-In that time, a total of 30 UD student-athletes have been named all-conference, 19 have been named to the CAA All-Tournament team, four have earned All-American honors, eight have earned all-region honors, nine have been named CAA Player of the Year, and six have earned CoSIDA Academic All-District honors.
-In addition, Kenny has been named CAA Coach of the Year four times.
+During her 15 seasons in Newark, Gregory has helped Delaware post a record of 255-201 (.559) and advance to the Colonial Athletic Association Tournament 10 times.
+In that time, a total of 32 UD student-athletes were named all-conference, 19 were named to the CAA All-Tournament team, four earned All-American honors, eight earned all-region honors, nine were named CAA Player of the Year, and six earned CoSIDA Academic All-District honors.
+In addition, Kenny was named CAA Coach of the Year four times.

 From 2007 through 2011, the Blue Hens captured a share of five straight CAA regular season titles, won CAA Tournament championships four times, and advanced to the NCAA Tournament in 2007, 2008, 2010, and 2011.
 The Blue Hens won first round NCAA matches in both 2007 - a first in UD history - and 2011.

 Along with winning the conference championship, Gregory helped the 2007 squad post a 31-5 record and advance to the second round of the NCAA Tournament.
 Delaware eventually became the first team from the CAA to win a set in the second round without the benefit of a first round bye.
 The Hens also advanced to the NCAA Tournament in both 2008, 2010, 2011.